odko2008/Analyses/README.md

 After using the eigenvalues and eigenvectors, the R script [pca_plot.R](https://github.com/odko2008/Genome-analyses-for-brown-bears/blob/main/pca_plot.R) was used to visualize the results.

 ### 1.2.
 Population structure
 We used the [LEA R package](http://membres-timc.imag.fr/Olivier.Francois/LEA/index.html) for the analysis.
-Please see the R script; [bear_LEA.R](https://github.com/odko2008/Genome-analyses-for-brown-bears/blob/main/bear_LEA.R), we used to compute the admixture between the individuals and then visualized the results.
+Please see the R script; [bear_LEA.R](https://github.com/odko2008/Genome-analyses-for-brown-bears/blob/main/bear_LEA.R) that we used to compute the admixture between the individuals and then visualized the results.

 ## **2. Estimating pairwise Fst, Dxy and genetic diversity**
 ----------------